rcasady616/Webdriver-Via-CSharp/source/exercise-1.rst

 ------------------------------------------------
 .. sidebar:: Notes

-  **NuGet** is a package manager
+  **NuGet** is a package manager for adding build dependencies in a quick and light weight way

-  **WebDriver** or Selenium.WebDriver is a ...
+  **Selenium.WebDriver** NuGet package contains the Selenium Webdriver C# binaries needed for creating UI Automation.

-  **ChromeDriver** is the browser specific server needed by WebDriver to interact with Chrome, FireFox and IE require there own versions in order to work.
+  **Selenium.WebDriver.ChromeDriver** NuGet package is the browser specific server needed by WebDriver to interact with Chrome.
+(FireFox and IE require there own versions in order to work.)

 + From the ``Solution Explorer``
       + Right click the solution: ``WebDriverViaCSharp``